petrukha-ivan/mlx-swift-structured/README.md

 ))
 ```

 For large proprietary models like ChatGPT, this is not a problem.
 With the right prompt, they can successfully generate valid JSON even without constrained decoding.
-But with smaller models like Gemma3 270M (especially when quantized to 4-bit) the output almost always contains invalid JSON, even if the schema is provided in the prompt.
+However, with smaller models like Gemma3 270M (especially when quantized to 4-bit), the output almost always contains invalid JSON, even if the schema is provided in the prompt.

 ```plain
 [